empijei/empijei-vim/README.md

+# What is this
-Most of the content of this repository is not mine, this is just a mirror of some scripts that can be found on http://www.vim.org and I have no rights on them.
+This is just a collection of vim files that are not otherwise accessible via git. some of them can be found on http://www.vim.org and I own no rights on them, some more I have modified or created.

+# Licensing
+Where not otherwise specified or when I am the maintainer of a file please assume the script is licensed under MIT license.